almorcrette/my-first-genetic-algorithm/README.md

 that I am currently learning.
 I appreciate that means my project is likely to run significantly less efficiently than if it was optimised with a more efficient language (putting aside the inefficiencies of novice code!)
-I expect to consider the efficiency of the programme as part be part of my learning curve, as this programme is going to take a fair amount of processing.
+I expect to consider the efficiency of the programme as part of my learning curve, as this programme is going to take a fair amount of processing.

 I will be adding to this README and the comments in the various scripts as I